How to Test Cell Phone Signal Strength

 To measure signal strength throughout your home or property, walk around inside and outside. dBm readings take a few seconds to half a minute to refresh, so walk slowly.
 As you measure your signal, take notes to find out which areas are closest to -50 dBm.

-By doing this, you’ll find your best dBm reading and the area of your home which gets the best signal.
+By doing this, you’ll find your best dBm reading and the area of your home that gets the best signal.

 Please note that when standing still you may see a fluctuation of ±5 dBm.
 This is normal.
 It’s mainly caused by the number of users connected to the cell tower.
 The signal power your phone receives decreases when there are multiple devices connected and increases when the number of connected devices decreases.